Ban on Coro stars lighting up encouraged

 "There's lots of research done that shows young people copy what they see on TV," Katie said.

-D-MYST had already presented a 10,000-strong petition to British TV regulator Ofcom urging them to force the television soaps to go smokefree, she said.
+D-MYST had already presented a 10,000-strong petition to British television regulator Ofcom, urging it to force the television soaps to go smokefree, she said.

 "Ofcom didn't really respond as well as we would have liked.
 It wasn't too much of a surprise," she said.